A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Results

 \subsubsection{Pseudo-arclength continuation with an extended far-field region}

 To conclude the numerical tests, we also apply the extended far-field scheme of \eqref{F2} to the Si$(111)[11\bar{2}]$ crack system, modelled using the screened Tersoff potential.
-The overall domain size is fixed at $\bar{R}=128$~\AA{}, and two choices of radii for Region I are considered: $R_I = 14$~\AA{} and $R_I = 46$~\AA{}, chosen since these lead to problems with the same numbers of degrees of freedom as the $R=32$~\AA{} and $R=64$~\AA{} flexible models considered earlier.
+The overall domain size is fixed at $\bar{R}=128$~\AA{}, and two choices of radii for Region {\cb 1} are considered: $R_I = 14$~\AA{} and $R_I = 46$~\AA{}, chosen since these lead to problems with the same numbers of degrees of freedom as the $R=32$~\AA{} and $R=64$~\AA{} flexible models considered earlier.

 The results are illustrated in Figure~\ref{fig:extended_far_field}.
-Although there is an improvement over the standard flexible scheme in convergence towards the reference $R=128$~\AA{} solution path, particularly for the smallest Region I size, these results do not provide convincing evidence that a larger far-field region significantly enhances the accuracy of the scheme.
-This in in contrast to the results obtained with the toy model, suggesting that an enhanced CLE predictor that improves the match with the atomistic model is needed to further increase accuracy.
+Although there is an improvement over the standard flexible scheme in convergence towards the reference $R=128$~\AA{} solution path, particularly for the smallest Region {\cb 1} size, these results do not provide convincing evidence that a larger far-field region significantly enhances the accuracy of the scheme.
+This in in contrast to the results obtained with the toy model, {\cb again} suggesting that an enhanced {\cb far-field} predictor that improves the match with the atomistic model is needed to further increase accuracy. {\cb This will be explored in a separate work.}